SPRYCEL® (dasatinib) is indicated for the treatment of adult patients with:

 Pulmonary Arterial Hypertension (PAH):

-SPRYCEL may increase the risk of developing PAH in adult and pediatric patients, which may occur any time after initiation, including after more than 1 year of treatment.
+SPRYCEL may increase the risk of developing PAH, which may occur any time after initiation, including after more than 1 year of treatment.
 Manifestations include dyspnea, fatigue, hypoxia, and fluid retention.
 PAH may be reversible on discontinuation of SPRYCEL.

 - Evaluate patients for signs and symptoms of underlying cardiopulmonary disease prior to initiating SPRYCEL and during treatment.
 If PAH is confirmed, SPRYCEL should be permanently discontinued